rdpate/pyr/about/about.md

         print("y")
     BrokenPipeError: [Errno 32] Broken pipe

-Use doc/sigint to see differences from SIGINT:
+Use doc/sigint and doc/sleep.py to see differences from SIGINT:

     $ doc/sigint pyr -3.6 -pdoc sleep; echo $?
     130